 The first is momentum, the tendency for shares that have performed well to continue to do so.
 However, this force only works short-term.
 Buying a fund in the best-performing sector of the previous year earns a higher average return over the next year than either the worst or the median performer.

-The second force is reversion to the mean, but this shows up over longer periods.
-Investors selecting a sector on the basis of its prior five-year performance would have earned much higher returns over the following five years by selecting the worst performing sector than the best.
+The second force is the reversion to the mean, but this shows up over longer periods.
+Investors selecting a sector on the basis of its prior five-year performance would have earned much higher returns over the following five years by selecting the worst-performing sector than the best.
 The gap is more than 30 percentage points!

 The worst performing sector the previous 5 years is the property sector.
-Relying on the study that is the sector to invest now, perhaps quite attractive due to hedge against inflation.
+According to the study, this should be the sector to invest in now.